Future Trends in the Design of Memetic Algorithms: the Case of the Linear Ordering Problem: Experimental Validation

-Taking into account the analyses carried out in~\cite{Vrajitoru:00}, it is natural to consider MAs with large populations as an alternative to leverage the increase in computing power.
+Taking into account the analyses carried out in~\cite{crestani2000soft}, it is natural to consider MAs with large populations as an alternative to leverage the increase in computing power.
 Because of this, MA-EDM was run by setting the stopping criterion to 192 hours and using larger population sizes.
 In particular, 6 values were tested between $N = 200$ and $N = 1000$.
 The boxplots of the results obtained for the instances N-stabu75\_750 and N-t70b11xx\_1000 are shown in Figure~\ref{fig:pop_size}.
 The results obtained by MA-EDM$ei$ are also included.
 The statistical tests carried out confirm that in both instances, there were significant differences between the results achieved by MA-EDM$ei$ and those obtained by MA-EDM, regardless of the population size used.
-As expected, there was a decrease in the number of generations.
-As an example, MA-EDM with $N = 200$ averaged $120711$ generations for instances of size $1000$, while increasing to $N = 1000$ reduced the number of generations to $13840$.
-However, this was not reflected in a so significant improvement in the quality of the solutions.
 We conclude that in this case, decreasing the number of generations through population growth is not enough to take advantage of the computing resources; instead, more drastic changes must be made by modifying some of its internal components, as is done in MA-EDM$ei$.